jordanrobinson/blog/_posts/2015-01-16-Site-Redesign.md

+---
+layout: post
-Site redesign
+title: Site Redesign
+---

-Originally, my homepage[] was basically just thrown together over a weekend.
+Originally, my [homepage](http://jordanrobinson.co.uk) was basically just thrown together over a weekend.
 I knew what kind of design I wanted, but when it actually came to implementing it, I was a little stuck.
 The idea was to have a subtly animating grid of svg elements that blinked softly with some CSS3 transitions, pretty to look at, not particularly taxing on the CPU, and fun to implement.

 However, when getting to add the number of svg elements I wanted to the page using the fantastic D3 library, the page chugged a good deal on load, taking a good 5 seconds or so to catch it's breath and render out the pretty squares.
 This wasn't really acceptable, so while it did look like I'd probably made a mistake somewhere like a D3 performance faux pas, I did want to get the site up and running quickly and as close to the initial vision I had.